jongilanga/autoirrigate/README.md

 #Compile Binaries
 * sprinkler/src/bin/sprinkler.cpp

-Optional(You can also compile the temperature sensor)
+* Optional(You can also compile the temperature sensor) under temp_sensor/dht11.c

+#Create a Database  and setup a webpage
+* create database gpio
+* mysql -u(your_database_user_name) -p gpio  < sprinkler/database/gpio.sql (You will be prompted your password)
+* Copy  all   your sprinkler/www/* to you webserver dir
+* Change the variable on index.php to your correct username and password

+#Run the sprinkler daemon
+* ./sprinkler
+* Access your webpage to were you installed your www file  http://localhost/autoirriagate